SylviaOne/Repo-hub/README.md

-## Don't buy flowers at a monastery.
-Because only you can prevent florist friars.
+## Why are basketball players messy eaters?
+Because they are always dribbling.